SurniaUlula/wpsso-schema-json-ld/README.md

 <p>Some Schema property values may require data from <a href="https://wpsso.com/extend/plugins/wpsso/">WPSSO Core Premium</a> supported 3rd party plugins and service APIs.</p>

-<p>Google regularly updates and changes their Schema markup requirements - WPSSO JSON Premium customers can also <a href="https://surniaulula.com/support/">open a Premium support ticket for assistance</a> with any new Google testing tool errors.</p>
+<p>Google regularly updates and changes their Schema markup requirements - WPSSO JSON Premium customers can also <a href="https://surniaulula.com/support/">open a Premium support ticket for timely assistance</a> with any new Google testing tool errors.</p>

 <h3>Users Love the WPSSO JSON Add-on</h3>